Inspiration Seeds: Learning Non-Literal Visual Combinations for Generative Exploration: Discussion and Conclusions

 We presented \emph{Inspiration Seeds}, a method for generating non-trivial visual combinations from pairs of images.
 Unlike existing approaches that execute well-specified ideas, our method is designed to support the earlier, exploratory phase of visual work — surfacing unexpected connections between visual concepts without requiring users to articulate what they are looking for.

-Central to our approach is a decomposition technique using CLIP SAEs, which enable automatic generation of training data without predefined relationship categories.
-This allows our model to learn open-ended visual combinations rather than being restricted to fixed transformations like style transfer or object insertion.
+Central to our approach is a decomposition technique using CLIP SAEs that enables automatic training data generation without predefined relationship categories, allowing our model to learn open-ended visual combinations beyond fixed transformations such as style transfer or object insertion.
 Finally, we introduced a new evaluation framework based on description complexity, grounded in research linking description length to cognitive complexity.
 Our experiments show that our method produces combinations that require richer descriptions than those generated by other methods, indicating deeper integration of visual aspects.

-While our method paves the way toward supporting visual exploration through non-trivial image combinations, it naturally has limitations.
-First, it currently supports only two input images; extending to multiple inputs could enable richer combinations, better reflecting how designers draw from many references simultaneously.
-Second, users currently have limited control over the combination; enabling them to specify additional controls such as how much of each input to incorporate through a continuous axis would allow for better interaction.
-Moreover, our method still takes around 30s per generation.
-Ideally being able to generate results in mere seconds could significantly benefit to the interactive experience.

 We hope this work opens new directions for generative models that support exploratory settings in visual domains, enhancing visual ideation while keeping the human creator at the center.

 \begin{acks} We thank Yuval Alaluf for providing feedback on early versions of our manuscript.
 This work was partially supported by Hyundai Motor Co/MIT Agreement dated 2/22/2023, Hasso Plattner Foundation/MIT Agreement dated 11/02/2022, and IBM/MIT Agreement No. W1771646.
 The sponsors had no role in the experimental design or analysis, the decision to publish, or manuscript preparation.
 The authors have no competing interests to report.